getAlby/lightning-publisher-wordpress/README.md

 # Bitcoin Lightning Publisher for WordPress

 Bitcoin Lightning Publisher is a Bitcoin Lightning Paywall and Donation plugin for WordPress.
 It allows you to accept Bitcoin Lightning payments with your WordPress website.
+You can monetize any digital content with instant microtransactions and receive payments directly from your visitors - no need for expensive service providers.

-It is the easiest and most flexible plugin to sell your digital content and to receive donations and value 4 value payments.
+The plugin is the easiest and most flexible plugin to sell your digital content and to receive donations and value 4 value payments.
+Thanks to the Bitcoin Lightning Network you can create the best visitor experience with seamless one-click payments to your customers.

 ### Features